-We conducted an independent audit in order to express an opinion to the members of the association.
+We conducted an independent audit in order to express an opinion to the registrants of the Chiropractors Registration Board.
 Our audit was conducted in accordance with Australian Auditing Standards, in order to provide reasonable assurance as to whether the financial report is free of material misstatement.
 The nature of an audit is influenced by factors such as the use of professional judgment, selective testing, the inherent limitations of internal control, and the availability of persuasive rather than conclusive evidence.
 Therefore, an audit cannot guarantee that all material misstatements have been detected.

-We performed procedures to assess whether in all material respects the financial report presents fairly, in accordance with the Act, including compliance with Accounting Standards and other mandatory financial reporting requirements in Australia, a view which is consistent with our understanding of the association's financial position, and of its performance as represented by the results of its operations and cash flows.
+We performed procedures to assess whether in all material respects the financial report presents fairly, in accordance with the Chiropractors Act 1964 and compliance with Accounting Standards and other mandatory financial reporting requirements in Australia, a view which is consistent with our understanding of the Board's financial position, and of its performance as represented by the results of its operations and cash flows.
 We formed our audit opinion on the basis of these procedures, which included: